halmasieh/jarvis_data_eng_HomaAlmasieh/core_java/grep/README.md

 # Introduction
-The JavaGrep application is designed for pattern matching purposes in a file/dictionary.
+The JavaGrep application is designed for pattern matching purposes in a dictionary.
 The app takes three arguments and looks for a text pattern recursively in a dictionary and the lines that contain the text expressions are written and stored in a new file.
-This application is implemented using Java 8, Maven, Stream APIs, Regex and Lambda expressions and is tested using the main method and JUnit testing.
+This application is tested using the main method and JUnit testing.
 Lastly, the application is dockerized and uploaded to Docker Hub.

+### Technologies Used:
+Java 8, Maven, Stream APIs, Regex and Lambda expressions, Git, Docker

 # Quick Start